ornellino/homeassistant-skodaconnect/README.md

 * **custom_components.skodaconnect.XYZ** Sets debug level for individual entity types in the custom component.

 In addition to debug logs, the component has an option to enable logging of raw HTTP responses which is useful when debugging issues.
 See 'response_debug' [here](https://github.com/lendy007/homeassistant-skodaconnect/blob/main/README.md#advanced-configuration)

+## Further help or contributions
+For questions, further help or contributions you can join the Discord server at https://discord.gg/826X9jEtCh